AidanWhit/CSE3902Mario/README.md

    Supports simultaneous playback of multiple sound effects using the SoundEffectInstance system.
    Ensures smooth transitions between sounds based on game events.

+6. Gun Powerup:

+   Allows mario to pick up and hold the gun powerup.
+The gun will rotate to follow the direction of the mouse as it moves across the screen.
+However it can not rotate behind the direction mario is looking so it careful movement is required if you need to shoot behind you when playing through the levels.
+7. Bowser Enemy

+   Bowser stands as the final boss of the 4th level within our project.
+Bowser has multiple behavior's that he can choose from to attack the player at any given instant.
+Bowser can throw fireballs, throw hammers, jump, and patrol a given area.
+There is a system in place to ensure that there is a lower chance for bowser to repeat any given behavior which leads to more varied gameplay during the boss fight.

 Extensibility